nckylim/Simple_crud_api/README.md

 # Simple_crud_api
-A simple CRUD API website made with PHP by Nicke Lim
+A simple CRUD API website made with PHP by Nickey Lim

 1. Download all files.
 2. Put all files in a folder located in your htdocs folder under xampp folder.